oto-gitops-oneshot/otp-gitops-services/README.md

 ![Parent - Services - Predeploy - Kustomize](Images/Kustomize_Postdeploy.png)

-This [README](link here) offer a deeper insight into the automation carried out by the post deployment job.
+This [README](link here) offers a deeper insight into the automation carried out by the post deployment job.